Roentgen (album)

 Roentgen is the debut album by Hyde, released on March 27, 2002.
 It was released on his own label Haunted Records, a division of Sony's Ki/oon Records.
 The cover of the regular edition is an X-ray of Hyde's own skull.
-"The Cape of Storms" was used as the theme song for the movie Kagen no Tsuki, which Hyde starred in.
+"The Cape of Storms" was used as the theme song for the movie Last Quarter (2004), which Hyde starred in.
+An English version of the album (titled Roentgen English in Japan) was released on July 4, 2002, worldwide and October 14, 2004, in Japan.